kevinfarrugia/react-recipes/recipes/why-did-you-update.md

 # `why-did-you-update` is your new best friend

-Try as you might to make your components as performant as possible — and no, that [doesn't mean just making all your components `PureComponent`s](./purecomponent-caveats.md) — it's quite possible you missed a few spots.
+Try as you might to make your components as performant as possible — and no, that [doesn't mean making all your components `PureComponent`s](./purecomponent-caveats.md) — it's quite possible you missed a few spots.
 Why not accept a helping hand from your new friend, [`why-did-you-update`](https://github.com/maicki/why-did-you-update)?

 `why-did-you-update` is a small library that you wrap over React while you're developing that lets you know when a component has re-rendered uselessly.